-Fudgy no bake chocolate sunflower seed protein bars taste like a peanut butter cup without the nuts and with the added nutrition of sunflower seed butter.
-This low carb, protein bar recipe is easy to make in one hour and allergy free!
+Chocolate peanut butter bars that are dairy-free, gluten-free, and vegan thanks to healthy ingredients.
+This high protein bar recipe is easy to make in one hour and allergy free if you use sunflower seed butter!
 Keep it stocked in your freezer for a high protein snack whenever you need extra energy!

-Creamy sunflower seed protein bars with a fudge ganache top that are easy to make, naturally vegan and gluten-free!
+Creamy peanut butter bars with a fudge ganache top that are easy to make, naturally vegan and gluten-free!
 Each bar has 12 grams of protein and is the perfect morning or afternoon energy bar.

-I made these bars with both Sunbutter sunflower seed butter, as well as two protein-rich flours.
-I used almond and coconut, but you can use oat instead of almond to keep this bar completely nut free.
-The sunflower seed butter, Sunbutter, contributes protein, but also so much additional nutrition.
+I made these bars with peanut butter, and sometimes with sunflower seed butter or even almond butter.
+I usually use almond and coconut, but you can use oat flour instead of almond to keep this bar completely nut free.

-Sunflower seeds are high in essential vitamins and minerals, including zinc and vitamin e.
+Seeds and nuts are generally high in essential vitamins and minerals, including zinc and vitamin e.
 Both are so important for the immune system, blood healthy, muscle repair and beauty restoration.